illegal-instruction-co/ii-importer/README.md

 ## What does this importer do?

 This little friend saves you from the burden of defining the function template while importing the internal function you need, as you can see in Example.cpp.
+Also, this tool is very useful for those who want to use functions as hidden on import table.

 In general, it is planned to be used for undocumented and user mode definitions, aka value nt and zw functions.